 1. the EES shall check the update of the existing Individual ACR Management Events Subscription from the EAS is authorized or not;

-2. if the EAS is authorized, then if one of the subscribed event(s) is UP path change event, the EES shall:
+2. if the service consumer is authorized, then if one of the subscribed event(s) is UP path change event, the EES shall: